Greenwich Wharf Management Company (GWMC) is the management company for the estate. GWMC in turn appoints the managing agent to run the estate.

 GWMC's 'management share' is defined in Greenwich Wharf Management Company Articles of Association 13.4 and 13.5:

-RTM generally applies to an individual block rather than an entire estate.
+RTM generally applies to an individual block rather than an entire estate, which could mean multiple Right to Manage Companies in order to manage the estate.
 The following is from the Leasehold Advisory Service:

 Leaseholders of flats have the right to self-manage their properties under the law by way of a Right to Manage company provided that certain criteria are complied with.
 One of these is that the building itself must be self-contained.
 This is complied with if the building is structurally detached from any other buildings.
 This is provided under s.72 of the Commonhold and Leasehold Reform Act 2002 (the 2002 Act).